 The basic principle of CBT is that our thoughts are the root cause of our troubles, and it attempts to modify how we think, feel, and act, with the ultimate goal of pumping up self-awareness.

-There are overwhelming pieces of evidence that portray the benefits of using CBT in treating depression, anxiety, and mood disorders (Chambless & Ollendick, 2001; DeRubeis & Crits-Christoph, 1998).
+CBT has been proven effective in treating depression, anxiety, and mood disorders (e.g., Chambless & Ollendick, 2001; DeRubeis & Crits-Christoph, 1998).

-The core principle of CBT is developing a self-driven attitude among individuals, where they can step up to bring the change that they want in life.
+The core principle of CBT is developing a self-driven attitude among individuals, where they can bring the change that they want in life.

-Mindfulness, or the art of being present in the moment, is a cluster of positive techniques that promote well-being and inner peace.
-Having roots embedded in ancient Buddhism and yogic practices, mindfulness spreads the message of dwelling in the ‘now’ and getting rid of what has been.
+Mindfulness, or the art of being present in the moment, is a cluster of positive techniques that promote wellbeing and inner peace.
+With roots embedded in ancient Buddhism and yogic practices, mindfulness spreads the message of dwelling in the ‘now’ and getting rid of what has been.

-Mindfulness follows a blend of scientific and spiritual traditions – meditation, prayers, breath control, and sensory awareness being some of the critical interventions.
-It is extensively used to treat an array of mental health conditions and helps in mood management, lifestyle modification, aftercare for PTSD, and emotional support counseling.
-(5)
+Mindfulness has been used to treat an array of mental health conditions and helps in mood management, lifestyle modification, aftercare for posttraumatic stress disorder, and emotional support counseling (Ackerman, 2017).

-Research on the efficacy of mindfulness by Ryan M. Niemiec clearly explained the link mindfulness has with personal strength, character building, and positive outcomes.
-He indicated that mindful positive interventions that build intrinsic motivation and supports our overall prosperity include – Mindfulness-based strength practice (MBSP), Mindfulness-based cognitive therapy (MBCT), Mindfulness-based stress reduction (MBSR), and Mindfulness-based meditation practices.
+Niemiec (2013) clearly explained the link between mindfulness and personal strengths, character building, and positive outcomes.
+He indicated that mindful positive interventions that build intrinsic motivation and supports our overall wellbeing include mindfulness-based strength practice (MBSP), mindfulness-based cognitive therapy (MBCT), mindfulness-based stress reduction (MBSR), and mindfulness-based meditation practices.

 - No inhibition to express or say what we feel.